joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/001-Threats.md

 - Encrypt keystrokes being sent to the systems.
 - Perform physical checks on desktops, laptops, and servers.

-### Spyware and Bloatware
+## Spyware and Bloatware

-**Spyware**
+### Spyware

-- Gather and send information about a user or organization
+Spyware is malicious software designed to gather and transmit information about a user or organization without consent.

+- Collects and sends data, often without the user’s knowledge.
-- Can be installed as a bundle with other software, or through a malicious website.
+- Can be bundled with legitimate software or downloaded from malicious websites.
-- Invades privacy; can also slow down the system
+- Invades privacy and can slow down system performance.

-- Mitigation:
+**Mitigation:**
-    - Use reputable AV and anti-spyware that are regularly updated.
+- Use antivirus/anti-spyware tools that are regularly updated.
-    - Only use software from trusted sources.
+- Download software only from trusted sources.
-    - Always read the End-User License Agreement (EULA).
+- Read the End-User License Agreement (EULA) carefully.
-    - Ensure your OS is up-to-date and patched.
+- Keep your operating system and software up-to-date with patches.

-**Bloatware**
+### Bloatware

+Bloatware refers to unnecessary software pre-installed on devices, often taking up valuable system resources.

-- Any software that comes pre-installed on a new computer or smartphone.
+- Comes pre-installed on new computers or smartphones.
-- Users did not request or need this software, but are bundled with the main software.
+- Bundled with other software, often unwanted or unneeded by the user.
-- Not dangerous, but takes up resources such as RAM.
+- Not harmful, but consumes resources like RAM and storage.

-- Mitigation:
+**Mitigation:**
-    - Manually remove them.
+- Manually uninstall bloatware from the system.
-    - Use bloatware removal tools.
+- Use specialized bloatware removal tools.
-    - Perform a clean OS installation.
+- Perform a clean installation of the operating system if needed.